Dmytro-Posyliuzhnyi/ml-learning-journal/Introduction/Dictionary.md

 </details>

 <details>
-  <summary>Hyperplane</summary>
+  <summary>Hyperplane/Decision Boundary</summary>

 ### Hyperplane

+*In linear classification algorithms the hyperplane is the same thing as decision boundary*

 A **hyperplane** is a flat subspace in a higher-dimensional space that divides the space into two or more regions.
-In machine learning, hyperplanes are often used in algorithms to separate data points into different classes.
+In machine learning, hyperplanes sometimes are the same thing as decision boundaries, and decision boundary is used in algorithms to separate data points into different classes.

 <img width="500" alt="Page 1" src="https://github.com/user-attachments/assets/717a5724-9631-4f6b-bfba-740429ed4b61">